arces-wot/SEPABins/README.md

 Developers can benefit of a set of API implementing a [Producer-Aggregator-Consumer design pattern](http://wot.arces.unibo.it/TR/jsap.html).

-For more details on the current implementation and how you can contribute please follow this [link] (https://github.com/arces-wot/SEPA).
+For more details on the current implementation and how you can contribute please follow this [link](https://github.com/arces-wot/SEPA).

 ## Installation
 Clone the repository: `git clone https://github.com/arces-wot/SEPABins.git`